Quantitative cone-beam CT reconstruction with polyenergetic scatter model fusion: Evaluation from Simulation

 To evaluate the performance of the methods, we have shown reconstructed images in Figures~\ref{fig4:head_sim_recon} and \ref{fig4:pelvis_sim_recon}.
 We also quantified the accuracy through the root--mean--squared--error (RMSE) through slices 18--42 --- corresponding to slices in the cone angle --- and these are tabulated in Table~\ref{tab4:sim_results}.
+The various slices selected for display were those exhibiting significant structure or artifacts.
+The relative quantitative performance of the methods under test was found to be consistent throughout all well sampled slices.

-For the scatter contaminated head phantom reconstruction, shown illustratively in Figure~\ref{fig4:head_sim_recon}b and \ref{fig4:head_sim_recon}g, the scatter leads to visible shading artefacts, especially around the edges and close to the bones, as well as a significant underestimation in the bony structures.
-Of the scatter correction methods, both the integrated scatter estimation approaches Int-fASKS and PolySKS perform similarly, whilst the Pre-fASKS still exhibits shading artefacts and has a higher level of noise.
+For the scatter contaminated head phantom reconstruction, shown illustratively in Figure~\ref{fig4:head_sim_recon}b and \ref{fig4:head_sim_recon}g, the scatter leads to visible shading artifacts, especially around the edges and close to the bones, as well as a significant underestimation in the bony structures.
+Of the scatter correction methods, both the integrated scatter estimation approaches Int-fASKS and PolySKS perform similarly, whilst the Pre-fASKS still exhibits shading artifacts and has a higher level of noise.
 Quantitatively, from the second column in Table~\ref{tab4:sim_results}, this trend is replicated, with all correction methods considerably closing the gap between `scatter free' and `no estimate', with the PolySKS giving the highest accuracy.
 The difference between the fASKS methods is especially interesting as it implies one must incur some loss from the deconvolution and using (\ref{equ:pre_forward}) in place of (\ref{equ:classic_for}).

 The pelvis reconstructions are then shown in Figure~\ref{fig4:pelvis_sim_recon}.
 Here, scatter is much more of a critical factor, with the `no estimate' in Figures~\ref{fig4:pelvis_sim_recon}d--f showing huge errors throughout the image.
-In this case, both Pre-fASKS and Int-fASKS exhibit strong shading artefacts also, especially in the region between the bones.
+In this case, both Pre-fASKS and Int-fASKS exhibit strong shading artifacts also, especially in the region between the bones.
 Although PolySKS does have a number of overestimated regions in the fat regions visible in the error plot in Figures~\ref{fig4:pelvis_sim_recon}o, it is generally a good match to the `scatter free' reconstruction.
 Quantitatively from Table~\ref{tab4:sim_results}, the same trend as the head case can be seen, with the Int-fASKS giving roughly a 9\% drop in error over Pre-fASKS, and PolySKS giving another 9\% reduction over that.